Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Discrete-time Markov spin models for image generation

 \section{Discrete-time Markov spin models for image generation}

-In this section, we describe the general properties of discrete-time Markov spin models for image generation with $N$ pixels, when each pixel $n=1,..,N$ has only two possible states $S_n=\pm 1$, so that there are ${\cal N}=2^N $ possible images $\vec S =(S_1,..,S_N)$.
-The discrete-time framework is technically clearer to understand the subtleties of the backward-generative dynamics, while the properties concerning finite-time-intervals are the same as in the continuous-time version of the spin model considered in the previous works \cite{garrahan,c_generativePropagator} (see the more detailed discussion in subsection \ref{subsec_linkContoinuous}).
+In this section, we introduce the notations that will be useful in the whole paper to analyze discrete-time Markov spin models for image generation with $N$ pixels, when each pixel $n=1,..,N$ has only two possible states $S_n=\pm 1$, so that there are ${\cal N}=2^N $ possible images $\vec S =(S_1,..,S_N)$.